laurentszyster/fragment.js/README.md

 });
 ```

-Then use that convenience on HTML fragments your application creates from source by `fragment`:
+Then use that convenience on instances of the `Fragment` prototype created with one of the four factories provided.

+From an HTML source string, using `fragment`:

 ```javascript
 var options = fragment(